stenvala/aws-cdk-legos/README.md

 ## Prerequisites

-- You must have aws cli and cdk installed and configured.
+- You must have AWS CLI and CKD installed and configured.
 Look from web how.
+Various stacks require various permissions for your deployer IAM role.
+These are not explictly mentioned.
+When you see missing permission in deployment, go to console and add these permissions to your deployer role.
 - NPM is needed
-- Python 3 is needed
+- Python 3.x is needed

 ## Currently available stacks

-Samples are here in the order in which a newbie might go them through.
+Samples are categorized by the advancedness you need to have (grade)

+- g1: very basic, start going through these in the order presented below if you are really newbie
+- g2: some simple, but perhaps less used concepts, that might require some experties
+- g3: full microservice architectures or equivalent complexity

+## Grade 1

 ### ts-hello-world

 To learn:

 - Concept for walking through these stacks
-- Basic cdk
-- Map a typescript function to url
+- To understand what AWS Lambda is and how to call it from browser by mapping a typescript function to url
-- Environmental variables, event and context available in lambda
+- Environmental variables, event and context available in Lambda

 ### ts-rest-api

 To learn:

-- Deploy a full typescript based rest api to lambda
+- Deploy a full typescript based REST API to Lambda
-- Unit testing of cdk and app
+- Unit testing of CDK and APP
-- Running rest api locally during development
+- Running REST API locally during development

 ### ts-rest-api+s3

 To learn:

-- Create s3 bucket
+- Create S3 bucket
-- Use s3 bucket
+- Use S3 bucket

+### ts-s3-trigger-lambda2dynamodb

+To learn:

+- Create DynamoDB table in CDK and authorize Lambda to use it
+- Use Dynamodb
+- Trigger Lambda by adding file to S3
+- Presigning S3 url and saving file to S3 with it

+## Grade 2

 ### ts-lambda-to-lambda-with-iam

 To learn:

-- Add iam based authorization to api gateway
+- Add IAM authorization to Lambda API gateway
-- Use iam authorization in aws inter service communication
+- Use IAM authorization in AWS interservice communication

-### ts-step-function+rest+s3+dynamodb

-To learn:

-- Create dynamodb table in cdk and authorize lambda to use it
-- Use dynamodb
-- Trigger lambda by adding file to s3
-- Presigning s3 url and saving file to s3 with it

 ### ts-custom-domain-lambda

 To learn:

-- How to add custom domain name to your lambda function
+- How to add custom domain name to your Lambda function
+- Parameter store

+### python-step-functions

+To learn:

+- Create a state machine with Lambdas

+### python-s3-to-efs-lambdas

+To learn:

+- How to connect EFS to Lambda
+- AWS CLI with S3

+## Group 3

 ### netcore-monolith-attachment-ms-jwt-auth

-This is big step from the previous toy examples and represents a real cloud application with multiple micro services.

 To learn:

-- Asp.net rest api in lambda (times 2 in this example)
+- ASP.net REST API in Lambda (times 2 in this example)
-- Vue SPA via CloudFront (I don't know vue, just did something)
+- Vue SPA via CloudFront (I don't know vue, I'm Angular guy, just did something and not nicely)
-- Using Minio (S3) and lambda locally
+- Using Minio (S3) and DynamoDB locally during development
 - JWT auth with various authorizers (currently only custom lambda implemented)
 - Python FastAPI lambda

-_Work in progress_

-### python-s3-to-efs-lambdas

-To learn:

-- How to connect EFS to lambda
+- EventBridge to send events between lambdas

+_Even though this is in master, it is still work in progress_

 ## Coming in the future

 - Some EC2 demo
+- SQS
-- SNS, SQS, EventBridge, Kinesis demos
+- Kinesis
 - Cronjob demo
-- Step functions
+- ECR

 ## Some important commands